 At this stage we would also seek a large interim payment of damages to allow for the immediate procurement of assistance with care, therapies, equipment and accommodation needs.
 The help of a private case manager will also be sought.

 An immediate referral will also be made to a Deputy so that they can apply to the Court of Protection to administer the financial affairs related to the compensation.
-See our guide to the Court of Protection here.
+Our guide to the Court of Protection provides more details.

 The Court will then make a Directions Order, setting out the experts needed to value the case, and both parties will instruct their own experts to assist in valuing the claim.
 We then work together to usually conclude the case by way of a negotiation meeting; the need to proceed to a trial for a Judge to determine the value of the claim is very rare indeed.

-Stage 3b: if the hospital does not admit liability
+3b.
+What happens if the hospital does not admit liability?

 The process of contesting liability in a case involves issuing legal proceedings at the High Court.
 A Judge or procedural Master will then make a Directions Order for steps to be taken towards a trial date, with the view to encouraging the parties to work together to bring the case to settlement without the need for a trial (which is not a likely event).
 Witness statement evidence from the family and clinicians will be exchanged, followed by the exchange of expert reports with subsequent expert meetings.
 Often a negotiation date is agreed to assess if a compromise can be reached if liability is still not admitted in full.